Here’s another poem from my 20-something year-old archives, freshly dusted off.

 Though much louder and more frequent.

-My youthful mind, in lesser wisdom
+My young mind, in lesser wisdom,

-Harped them with soulful squawks.
+Harped them with soulful squawks—

-Heady, unrefined, barbaric yawps
+Heady, rude, barbaric yawps

-To mentors, teachers, kin.
+—to mentors, teachers, kin.

 Recognition sought

-—and recollection within.
+—and recollection, within.

-Humming tunes—never heard
+Humming tunes, never heard

 Painting scenes—far-off worlds,